 Ganja from East to West

 Britain stole the island of Jamaica, taking it over from Spanish colonizers, in 1655.
 The English siphoned Jamaican resources and the island became a world source for sugar, using the labor of enslaved West Africans to harvest.
 In 1838 Britain fully emancipated all enslaved people in the empire, after having banned human trafficking in 1807.
 Most emancipated peoples in Jamaica no longer chose to work for British sugar cane operations so Britain needed to begin to search for a new source for plantation labor.

 In 1845 Britain began trafficking enslaved people from India to work the sugar cane plantations.
-Between 1845 and 1917, Britain brought nearly 40,000 enslaved people from India to Jamaican plantation.
+Between 1845 and 1917, Britain brought nearly 40,000 enslaved people from India to Jamaican plantations.
 With these workers came cannabis plants and their knowledge of the many preparations, including ganja.
 Ganja specifically refers to the buds of the flower.
 In Hindi Charas is the resin and Bhang refers to the leaves and seeds of the plant, as well as a milky tea prepared from the same.
 The gift the Hindi-speakers brought to the island would change Jamaica forever.

 From Jamaica to the World

 Over time, Jamaica began to develop a fusion culture from the influx of Christian missionaries over the centuries and the African origin of a large portion of the population of the island.
 Comprised mostly of the poorest people on the island, this movement crystallized into what we now know as Rastafari–or Rastafarianism–starting in 1930.
 Encapsulated in that movement was a ritual, religious usage, and respect for the mind-expanding and restorative powers of Ganja, introduced to the island by the Indians and still called by the same Hindi name.
 Rastafari was not what brought the word Ganja to Jamaican shores, but it was a great influence on one of the many who did.